 Projects involving experimentation with live, non-human vertebrate animals are permitted under restricted/limited conditions, as are projects involving non-human vertebrate tissue.
 Review the rules below.
-In most cases, even if a project is exempt from demonstrating proof of preapprovals, you will be asked to upload some documentation in the online application.
+In most cases, even if a project is exempt from demonstrating proof of preapprovals, you will be asked to upload documentation confirming this exempt status.